 - Alternatively, build a bunker in your basement or an interior room of your home.

-- If you can’t build a shelter, take cover in your basement or crawlspace for protection.
+- If you can’t build a shelter, take cover in your basement or crawlspace for protection – learn how to shelter in place.

 2. If Away from Home When Nuclear Blast Occurs